 Dr. Melissa Marshman

-Dr. Melissa grew up in Cannington where she began as a volunteer at Beaverton Crossroads.
-She then completed a high school co-op program with BCVS and then began her first after-school job at BCVS many moons ago.
+Dr. Melissa grew up in Cannington and first began as a volunteer at Beaverton Crossroads Veterinary Services.
+She completed a high school co-op program with Beaverton Crossroads and then began her first after-school job at the clinic many moons ago.
 After graduating high school she spent nine years at the University of Guelph where she completed her Bachelor of Science in Animal Biology, a Masters of Science in Animal Welfare & Behaviour and then went on to obtain her Doctor of Veterinary Medicine degree at the Ontario Veterinary College.
-Melissa is very happy to be back in the area living with her rescue animals “One-Eyed” Wilma, a gray cat, and Charlie, a Cavalier King Charles Spaniel.
+Melissa is very happy to be back in the area living with her rescue animals: “One-Eyed” Wilma, a gray cat; and Charlie, a Cavalier King Charles Spaniel.
 Dr. Melissa likes to spend her time away from work enjoying the great outdoors hiking, kayaking and biking.